Ice on the black sand of Diamond Beach

 When visiting Diamond Beach, it’s best to have waterproof shoes and even a waterproof jacket.
 Also, don’t walk into the water.
 The waves are sneaky and there have been reports of tourists getting stranded on the icebergs.

-Driving Through Vik Again
+Vik Once Again

-As I headed west back to Reykjavik, I once again had to pass through Vik.
-My intention was to stop and see what I missed earlier but it was dark by the time I got there.
+As I returned to back to Reykjavik, I once again had to pass through Vik.
+My intention was to stop and see what I missed earlier but unfortunately it was dark by the time I got there.
+Still, since I had already planned on stopping, I decided it was a good time to grab a bite to eat.

-Luckily, I found a brewpub close by and it was the perfect stop.
-Quick, efficient and I had one of the best burgers I’ve ever had.
-If you are staying in Vik or just passing through like me, then Smidjan Brugghus is a must stop.
+With a population of around 350, Vik is pretty small and there aren’t too many choices of restaurants open at night.
+Luckily, I found Smidjan Brugghus open.
+It was the perfect stop right off Highway 1.
+Quick, efficient and I one of the best burgers I’ve ever had.
+If you are staying in Vik or just passing through, make sure to include it.

-Northern Lights
+The Northern Lights

 • Day 4 driving total – 492 miles